PeterCamilleri/CX16/quirks/memory.md

 time.
 It must include the time needed for address decode circuitry to decide which memory chip is being accessed, plus the time needed to transit any data buffers, connectors, and the wires or PCB traces connecting them all.
+The number of devices connected to the address and data buses, the inherent pin capacitance of those devices, even the length of the circuit traces all can slow down the transit of signals making the system marginal or non-functional.
+I have seen no detailed schematics, but the Commander X 16 prototype seems to have a lot of devices connected and the large PCB means that circuit traces will be long and most likely convoluted.

 Computing this time budget can be a complex endeavor especially when the system timing is tight due to high speed operation.
 This is why it is rare to find W65C02S systems running at the full 14MHz.